PrEP (Generic Truvada)

 • Transgender women who have unprotected sex with bisexual and transgender men.

-• Transgender women with an HIV-positive partner or their partner's status is not known.
+• Transgender women with an HIV-positive partner or whose partner's status is not known.

 • Transgender women with multiple partners.